Links to websites of interest:

 - New Zealand museums have a collective site with a good search engine - try 'weights' or 'bullion scales' for pictures and text of some stunning artefacts of folk and colonial history

-- Here's a live listing of salerooms in the UK – some specialists like Horner’s of Norfolk have sold many lots of surplus Inspectors’ equipment, and it is always a good guide to valuing antiques to see what they fetched at a recent auction!
+- Here's a live listing of salerooms in the UK – good for buyers and sellers too.
+It's especially a good guide to valuing antiques to see what they fetched at a recent auction!

 - This is an auction house in Gloucestershire England who have held several successful auctions featuring weights and measures items.